This article describes how to compute and automatically add p-values onto grouped ggplots using the ggpubr and the rstatix R packages.

 We will follow the steps below for adding significance levels onto a ggplot:

-package - Auto-compute p-value label positions using the function
+2. Auto-compute p-value label positions using the function add_xy_position() [in rstatix package].

-[in ggpubr package].
-The following key options are illustrated in some of the examples:- The option
+3. Add the p-values to the plot using the function stat_pvalue_manual() [in ggpubr package].
+The following key options are illustrated in some of the examples:

-is used to move up or to move down the brackets. - The option
+• The option bracket.nudge.y is used to move up or to move down the brackets.

-is used to add more space between brackets. - The option
+• The option step.increase is used to add more space between brackets.

 Contents: